-These are three areas that robots are least competent in and they’re also some of the key attributes that industry is looking for when hiring creatives like you.
-Humans 1 – Robots 0.
-That isn’t where it ends.
-To get the role or commission, it’s about continual understanding and developing in these three spaces.
+These are three areas that machines are not competent in.
+They also happen to be some of the key attributes that industry is looking for when hiring creatives like you.
+Humans 1 – Robots 0, but that isn’t where it ends.
+To get the role or commission, it’s all about continual understanding and developing in these three spaces.

 The ultimate question is… How do you be more human?

-The portfolio is no longer the passport to entry.
+Your portfolio is no longer the only passport to entry.
 You have to keep levelling up in more ways than one.
 Your personal growth and professional development are of equal importance, to you and industry.
-A continued commitment to tuning up your craft is never going to be in question but now the real work begins; it’s time to bring your whole self to the work party.
-Bring on the geeks, the weirdos, the dreamers, the obsessives, the passionate and even the couldn’t give a shitters.
+A continued commitment to tuning up your craft is never going to be in question, but now the real work begins: it’s time to bring your whole self to the work party.

 Know you and grow you.

-After hours of interviews, here are the foundations of the new 21st century commercial creative, in the words of Framestore, Mainframe, The Mill, BBC Creative, venturethree, ETC, Motion Hatch, and Bee Grandinetti of Punanimation.
+After hours of interviews, here are the foundations of the 21st century commercial creative in the words of Framestore, Mainframe, The Mill, BBC Creative, venturethree, ETC, Motion Hatch, and Bee Grandinetti of Punanimation.

 Having a developed sense of who you are, what you are capable of and where you want to get to, along with the ability to influence your emotions, communication and behaviours to help you get there.
-In other words, having the self-awareness and understanding to know what and how you need to develop in order to achieve your goals.
+In other words, having the self-awareness of what you need to develop to achieve your goals.

 My role is to find great human beings.
 I’m not just looking for a good designer, I’m looking for a well-rounded individual.
 Someone who is aware of their strengths and weaknesses, they’re realistic about their abilities and know when and where to ask for support and when to give it.Head of Design at BBC Creative